SuyashJoshi007/RecipeGeneratorML/README.md

 ## ✨ Features

 -   📸 **Image-Based Ingredient Recognition**: Snap a photo of your ingredients, and the app's custom-trained YOLO model will automatically detect and list them.
--   📝 **Ingredient-Based Search**: Find recipes using a list of ingredients from a vast dataset.
+-   📝 **Ingredient-Based Search**: Find recipes using a list of ingredients from a vast dataset using Yolo.
+-   💾 **Real Time Recipe generation**: Generate recipe using the gemini api.
 -   ⚙️ **Advanced Filtering**: Filter results by cuisine, diet (e.g., Vegan, Gluten-Free), and meal type.
 -   ☁️ **Real-time Database**: User favorites are stored and synced instantly with Cloud Firestore.
 -   🔐 **Secure Authentication**: User accounts are managed securely with Firebase Authentication.
 -   💾 **Save Your Favorites**: Logged-in users can save their favorite recipes for later.

 ---
 ![Recipe Generator Screenshot](./frontend/public/image.png)